This article was updated on July 4, 2018.

 The concept was borne out of Deloitte's 2016 Cost Survey Report of cost-management trends among the U.S.-based Fortune 1000 companies surveyed.
 Cost-reduction targets are being raised in order to support growth initiatives, a side effect of global economic uncertainty.
 According to Deloitte, though, failures — specifically, failure to reach those cost reduction goals — are on the rise.
 The survey found that with cost reduction targets ranging between 10 percent and 20 percent, executives indicated that 58 percent of them were unable to meet their cost-reduction targets.

 In many industry verticals, compliance expenses represent a significant portion of those costs.
 The 2015 Protiviti survey, which was focused on compliance with Sarbanes-Oxley (SOX) regulation, conveys the extent of the problem.
 Despite the maturity of the 2002 law, executives and audit professionals reported substantial increases in the hours required to comply.

-Efficiency improvements can help reduce compliance costs and meet cost targets, but should be undertaken with caution.
+Efficiency improvements can help in reducing compliance costs and meeting cost targets, but should be undertaken with caution.

 Here are a few examples of potential cost-reduction techniques.

 1. Measure current compliance costs.
 Get a baseline.
 Many organizations don't know what their compliance operations cost.
 Include direct and indirect costs and make it process-specific.
 If compliance in a particular sector is tied to a product line, for example, a software firm that is getting into medical devices, the cost should be associated with the line of business, not the entire firm.